This is a character sheet for Aquaman and characters associated with him.

-I Did What I Had to Do: How he justifies his war crimes; he genuinely believed forcing Arthur to take the throne was the best course of action for Atlantis.
+- I Did What I Had to Do: How he justifies his war crimes; he genuinely believed forcing Arthur to take the throne was the best course of action for Atlantis.
 Nobody, from Arthur to the people of Atlantis, agrees with him.

-Well-Intentioned Extremist: Sort of.
+- Well-Intentioned Extremist: Sort of.
 He says that Arthur needs to be king because Orm is a bad king...
 Except Orm is shown to have actually been a pretty good King until Atlantis was attacked, and his actions after that are even justifiable and completely Vulko's fault to begin with.
 This bias can be attributed to Vulko assuming that Orm killed Atlanna, to whom Vulko was very loyal.
 In fact, Orm had nothing to do with Atlanna's death, and in fact she faked her own death.

 , and the two fell in love.
 She eventually gave birth to Arthur, but had to leave him when he was a child to return to Atlantis.
-There, she married the Captain of the the Atlantean Guard and gave birth to Orm.
+There, she married the Captain of the the Atlantean Guard, Orvax and gave birth to Orm.

 Aquaman's bastard son by the Inuit woman Kako, Koryak possesses the power to control water, and a whole host of parental issues.
 When his mother is apparently killed by the Deep Six, he allies with Aquaman to fight them, but later becomes jealous of Arthur's close relationship with Tempest.
 Responsible for freeing Kordax from his centuries long exile, Koryak temporarily sides with him against his father, is exiled to his village, and then finally aids Aquaman against Anton Geist.